docker/labs/dockercon-us/docker-datacenter/README.md

 To install UCP:

 1. Log in to your first VM (v111node0) where you will install UCP.  v111node0 will act as your controller node.
-You will find the hostname, username, and password in your email

 		$ ssh <username>@<v111node0 hostname>